benpankow/MFCD/README.md

-# MCFD: Message/Feed Content Delivery (or something)
+# MCFD: Message/Feed Content Delivery
   * A telegram bot that sends facebook page posts directly to your telegram account!
   * Be able to keep up to date with your latest interests without having to get on the distraction that is social media!
-  * Ambiguous acronym title you can alter to mean whatever is most convenient at the moment

 ## How to use
  * Create your own bot and use this code or modify this code to do whatever you need